 - Avoiding Lawsuits & Handling Legal Issues

 The role of Human Resources in the workplace has never been more important.
 Aside from the traditional functions of recruitment, onboarding, training and payroll, HR professionals must also have a comprehensive understanding of relevant and updated HR law and its corresponding regulations.

 HR legal compliance protects both the employee and the employer and companies are duty-bound to operate within the framework that governs the workplace environment.
-Organisations must implement policies and procedures which align state and federal laws with the strategy and objectives of the company.
+Organizations must implement policies and procedures which align state and federal laws with the strategy and objectives of the company.
 Failure to keep up to date with new HR laws can result in fines, penalties and, in some cases, legal proceedings.